 As a Forces child, I enjoyed the variety of living across the British Isles including Scotland, Norfolk, and Dorset.
 I went to university in Exeter, Devon, and then moved east to Sussex for my first job in travel and leisure with American Express where I was lucky enough to work both in Paris and London .
 I come from a family of explorers, so have had over the years every opportunity to hike the hills, forests, and villages, explore beautiful gardens, ancient castles, and splendid mansions.
 I love discovering the secrets and history of a place, finding out how and why it’s changed.
 Although I have lived in Scotland, England and now beautiful Wales, my origins are from Ireland.
 All my family live there, and my earliest holiday memories were formed travelling the Emerald Isle with my father tracing his ancestors.
 I fondly recollect days spent on the empty beaches west of Galway and travelling the length of misty Lough Corrib sprinkled with old stone cottages in low walled fields.
 The evocative smell of peat fires will always transport me back there.
 It’s probably why I feel so at home in Wales, where the landscapes mirrors and echo those earliest memories.
 Even the Bara Brith competes with Irish tea brack.

 My hiking‐boot clad feet have pounded the Himalayas, Inca Trail, beautiful cities of Europe and the Steppes of Mongolia.
 But they always bring me home to these pretty Isles.
 My first truly independent travel experience was a whirlwind of exotic smells, bright colours, chaos and excitement.
 The slightly fearful anticipation of seeing something new and different, of learning about different cultures and letting it seep into my heart.
 At university I naturally gravitated towards sustainability, eventually completing my Masters in Environment and Development.
 With that under my belt I set off to the land of eternal blue skies, a place I had always dreamed of visiting.
-After years of working with inbound volunteers, donors and International NGO in Mongolia, I discovered my love of creating tailored experiences that showed off the best of my then home.
+After years of working with International NGOs in Mongolia, I discovered my love of creating tailored experiences that showed off the best of my then home.
 So began my love affair with the Mongolian Travel Industry!
 But my heart pined for the cosy Cwtch’s of Wales, the misty glens of Scotland and the bustling city of London.
-Not to mention fish and chips!
+Not to mention the glorious cuisine of France.
 My most memorable journey has been returning to Wales and exploring all the forgotten nooks, rediscovering castles, beaches, wild live music and a beautifully warm culture.
 I was lucky enough to find a place at Routescape where I feel truly at home.
-My favourite part of working at here is being able to share my passion for the British Isles with our clients and to help them to create their own exceptional journeys.
+My favourite part of working here is being able to share my passion for travel with our clients and to help them to create their own exceptional journeys.